cloudmesh-community/fa19-516-158/project/cm-pi-burn report.md

 # Setting static IP for each Pi on Network Switch

+To facilitate easy networking of the Pis, we are  going to set static IP addresses for each Pi on the network switch. we will number the Pis 1-8 (inclusive) according to their positions on the network switch and in the carrying case.
 To enable user-defined, static IP addresses, edit the file /etc/dhcpcd.conf on each Pi and uncomment/edit the lines:

 ```